kaisenlinux/manpages-dev/category/Backup/duplicity.md

               The passphrase to be used for --sign-key.
 If ommitted and sign key is also one of the keys to encrypt against PASSPHRASE will be reused instead.
 Otherwise, if passphrase is needed but not set the user will be prompted for it.

+              Other environment variables may be used to configure specific backends.
+See the notes for the particular backend.

 URL FORMAT
        Duplicity uses the URL format (as standard as possible) to define data locations.
 The generic format for a URL is: